 MD Anderson was created in 1941 as part of The University of Texas System.
-The institution is one of the nation’s original three comprehensive cancer centers designated by the National Cancer Act of 1971 and is one of 45 National Cancer Institute-designated comprehensive cancer centers today.
+The institution is one of the nation’s original three comprehensive cancer centers designated by the National Cancer Act of 1971 and is one of 47 National Cancer Institute-designated comprehensive cancer centers today.

 U.S. News & World Report's "Best Hospitals" survey has ranked MD Anderson the nation's top hospital for cancer care.
 MD Anderson has been ranked the leading cancer hospital for 11 of the past 14 years.
 The institution has been named one of the nation's top two hospitals for cancer care every year since the survey began in 1990.

-Since 1944, 1 million patients have turned to MD Anderson for cancer care.
+Since 1944, 1.2 million patients have turned to MD Anderson for cancer care.

-2015 Patient Care Facts
+2016 Patient Care Facts

-- MD Anderson cared for more than 135,000 patients
+- MD Anderson cared for close to 135,000 patients — more than 41,000 of whom were new patients

-- MD Anderson provided uninsured or underinsured Texans more than $186 million in uncompensated care
+- MD Anderson provided uninsured or underinsured Texans more than $287.3 million in uncompensated care

 MD Anderson boasts one of the nation's most esteemed faculties.